thng4165/Drug-Repurposing/CuratedDataset/README.md

-%the recent largest curated database from the Drug Mechanism Database project to collect drug-disease associations.
 # Collection Databases
-MechDB: drug - disease associations which are used to construct the drug-disease association matrix DrugBank database: drugs and theirs structures which are used to calculate the drug similarity matrix Orphanet database: disease - symptom associations of rare diseases which are used to construct the disease similarity matrix of oMat-MechDB data
+MechDB: Drug - disease associations which are used to construct the drug-disease association matrix.
+This is the recent largest curated database from the Drug Mechanism Database project to collect drug-disease associations.
+DrugBank database: drugs and theirs structures which are used to calculate the drug similarity matrix Orphanet database: disease - symptom associations of rare diseases which are used to construct the disease similarity matrix of oMat-MechDB data
 Human Symptoms Disease Network (HSDN) database: disease - symptom associations of HSDN which are used to construct the disease similarity matrix of HSDN-MechDB